Intake

 This has enticed large-scale litigation funders and private equity investors to compete with existing law firms by heavily investing in leading firms, helping them to buy out smaller competitors to gain operations and management efficiencies.

-In the face of this new and formidably funded competition, it’s more important than ever to quickly retain clients before they have a chance to go to your competition.
+In the face of increasing competition that’s formidably funded, it’s more important than ever to quickly retain clients before they have a chance to go to your competition.
 It can be easy to dismiss a lost case simply as lost revenue, but the truth is that each lost case creates an opportunity for your competitors.

 As Chad Dudley, managing partner at Dudley DeBosier Injury Lawyers , and Gary Falkowitz , president of Intake Conversion Experts, explain in this 2-minute video, each lost case eventually ends up in the hands of another law firm.
 The settlement money that you lose out on goes into the ‘war chest’ of a competitor, which means more growth potential for them in the form of increased investment marketing and business expansion.